werlang/docker-nginx-auto-ssl/README.md

 # Usage

+## Quick start

-Quick start to generate and auto-renew certs for your blog / application:
+To generate and automatically renew certificates for your application, use the following commands:

 ```Bash
 # replace these values